freebayes/freebayes/README.md

     version:  v0.9.10-3-g47a713e-dirty

-This provides both a point release number and a git commit id, which will ensure precise reproduction of results.
+This provides both a point release number and a git commit id, which will ensure precise reproducibility of results.

 ## Obtaining